About Steel Building Kits

-By definition these building systems are different than any other type of “steel building.”
-What makes metal building kits unique is the fact that the building system bolts together and all of the welding is done at that factory prior to delivery.
-This seemingly minor detail reduces construction costs significantly and makes many steel building kits do-it-yourself friendly, no matter the type of project.
+By definition, the building systems offered by General Steel are different than any other type of steel building.
+Our metal building kits are unique because the building system bolts together, and all of the welding is done at the factory prior to delivery.
+This detail may seem minor, but it significantly reduces construction costs and makes our steel building kits do-it-yourself friendly, no matter the type of project.

 How Steel Building Kits Are Delivered